Skip to main content

 Member-at-Large

-Since 2000 Mary Watson has been evaluating and sharing written critiques with hundreds of writers, speakers, and presenters through various public speaking and educational events.
-Mary spent three years in Benin, West Africa teaching and presenting events.
-She has been a successful public speaker and continuously motivates adults as well as youth through Toastmasters programs/events, Ignite Grand Junction!, TEDxGrandJunction, and several Communication and Leadership Workshops.
+Mary Watson is a passionate writer, captivating speaker, and dedicated community member.
+Known for her insightful perspectives and engaging storytelling, Mary combines her love for writing with a commitment to fostering community connections.
+Whether on stage or in print, she inspires audiences to embrace creativity and collaboration for positive change.
+Since 2000, Mary has been evaluating and sharing written critiques with hundreds of writers, speakers, and presenters through various public speaking and educational events.
+She spent three years in Benin, West Africa teaching and presenting events.
+She continuously motivates adults as well as youth through Toastmasters programs/events, Ignite Grand Junction!, TEDxGrandJunction, and several Communication and Leadership Workshops.

 James Van Pelt